desumune/dustkid_records/README.md

 Chekt out the bot in action here: https://twitter.com/dustforceILs

-Tweets out a message enytime some player gets a new world record.
+Tweets out a message anytime a player gets a new world record.
-Requires gson libbrary and twitter4j with a twitter account properly set up and linked.
+Requires gson and twitter4j with a twitter account properly set up and linked.